maelvls/users-grpc/README.md

 - the Go standard library was also extremely useful for learning how to write idiomatic code.
 The `net` one is a gold mine (on top of that I love all the networking bits).
-- I learned how to publish helm charts on Github Pages there:
-  [helm-gh-pages-example][].
-Didn't have time to finish that part though.

 [medium-grpc-pg]: https://medium.com/@vptech/complexity-is-the-bane-of-every-software-engineer-e2878d0ad45a
 [go-micro-services]: https://github.com/harlow/go-micro-services